jhunziker/FROGS_cpp/readme.txt

 - mat2ascii: Writes a matrix to the disc.
 It is used by the python script to write the geometry of the problem to the disc to be read by the C++ FROGS.

 FROGS_validation_example.py: Runs the validation example of the paper "Fast 3D ground penetrating radar simulations for glaciers" by J. Hunziker, E.C.
-Slob and J. Irving, Computers & Geosciences, 2022 (submitted).
+Slob and J. Irving, Computers & Geosciences, Vol. 173, 2023.
 Run this file.

 LICENSE: The license under which FROGS can be used, modified and distributed.